falcosecurity/evolution/GOVERNANCE.md

 A vote on a single proposal is considered successful if at least two thirds of those eligible vote in favor.

 If there are multiple alternatives, members may vote for one or more alternatives, or vote “no” to object to all alternatives.
 A vote on multiple alternatives is considered decided in favor of one alternative if it has received the most votes in favor, and a vote from at least two thirds of those eligible to vote.
 Should no alternative reach this quorum, another vote on a reduced number of options may be called separately.

+## License

+Repository contents must be licensed under [Apache-2.0](https://www.apache.org/licenses/LICENSE-2.0) or adhere to the [Allowed Third-Party License Policy of the CNCF](https://github.com/cncf/foundation/blob/main/allowed-third-party-license-policy.md).

+Documentation is distributed under the [Creative Commons License version 4.0](https://creativecommons.org/licenses/by/4.0/legalcode).

+Licensing exceptions are subject to review and approval by the [Core Maintainers](#core-maintainers).

+In each repository, copyright notices can either be included in each contributed file or stored in designated files.
+Copyright notices must contain the `Copyright (C) XXXX The Falco Authors` statement (see the [CNCF Copyright Notices](https://github.com/cncf/foundation/blob/main/copyright-notices.md#copyright-notices) document), where `XXXX` is the most recent year the file was updated.

+[Developer Certificate of Origin (DCO)](https://developercertificate.org/) commit sign-off is required for all new code contributions.